Underfall Yard: Slipway

 It fell into disuse by 1974.
-By the 1990s this was rotting and was rebuilt by members of the Slipway Co-operative and Underfall Trust in 1998–99.
+By the 1990s it was rotting and was rebuilt by members of the Slipway Co-operative and Underfall Trust in 1998–99.
 The restoration required the complete renewal of the underwater runway with steel piling to replace the previous timber, iron and masonry supports.
 The above-water track was re-laid, reusing the original cast iron centre rails with their integral ratchets.
 The cradle was completely rebuilt on the original pattern.
 The functioning of the slipway was essential for the long-term preservation of the restored Underfall Yard as a historic industrial monument, as it provided the Underfall Restoration Trust with funds to maintain the slipway and buildings, and the tenants of those buildings with boats to earn a living.

 The Pump Room

 The power house at Underfall Yard was built in 1887 to supply hydraulic power to a network around the floating harbour.
 It was originally powered by steam (the large chimney remains from this system).
-The room which is now the visitor centre housed three boilers which powered steam hydraulic pumps.
-There are three electric pumps in the room adjacent to the visitor centre which are regularly run to demonstrate how they worked.
+The room that is now the visitor centre housed three boilers, which powered steam hydraulic pumps.
+There are three electric pumps in the room adjacent to the visitor centre, which are regularly run to demonstrate how they worked.
 These three pumps are 1907 replacements for the originals.